ABOUT THE FESTIVAL

 Sri Lanka Food & Culture Festival is an authentic, alluring and mouth-watering event that invites you to get up close and personal with this stunning island destination, one that Lonely Planet says has been “hiding in plain sight”.

 But don’t let its small size deceive you – the 65,000 square kilometres of this island are brimming with unique wildlife, golden beaches, a rich cultural heritage and some of the most incredible food you’ll ever eat.

-Hosted by the Sri Lanka Tourism Promotion Bureau, this festival is a feast for the senses, with something for everyone – from traditional handicraft stores and live performances, to the endless tea and tantalising food, and stacks of holiday giveaways too.
+Hosted by the Sri Lanka Tourism Promotion Bureau, this festival is a feast for the senses, with something for everyone – from traditional handicraft stores and live performances, to the endless tea and tantalising food, kid's face painting & activity corner and stacks of giveaways too.

 You won’t want to miss out!

 Sri Lanka is a spice island if ever you saw one.
 With its rich melting pot of cuisines, Sri Lanka’s iconic food has been influenced by an array of international cultures, as a result of the many traders that visited over the years.
 Just a handful of its influences include the Dutch, Portuguese, Moors, Arabs, Malays, Indians, and English.
 And you'll find all this and more at the Sri Lanka Food & Cultural Festival.

 Thanks to its tropical climate, you can expect fresh veggies, fruit, and spices to be in abundance all year round.
 In Sri Lanka, curries are vibrant in colour and flavour, rice is served with every meal, fresh coconut is grated daily for sambols, and desserts range from striking cakes to thick custards with added spice.